richromano/NINAPextaxDriver/README.md

 You can install the plugin from the NINA PlugIn tab.

 Currently tested with KP, K3-III, K1, K1ii, and 645Z.
-KF and K70 should work.
+KF and K70 will not work with Nina.

 Make sure your camera is in MTP/PTP mode.
 Turn on Electronic Shutter if desired.
 When connecting always make sure that the camera is connected first and then connect the focuser.